top of page

 IMG_5102_edited.jpg

-01. There is a motion-limiting pin for all rotating joints, stopping the rotation from exceeding 360 degrees.
-This limitation ensures that internal cables do not get tangled (One pin is highlighted in green above).
+01. There is a motion-limiting pin for all rotating joints.
+This constraint ensures that internal cables do not get tangled

 IMG_1271-preview_edited.png